PaulAndert/caf_cards_frontend/README.md

 - models = like entitys in Spring = databundles that you can use everywhere in the project
 - main.dart = file that starts the whole app

-TODO for now:
-- Create:
-  - ability list more beautiful
-  - ability list with working cost
-  - points page continue button working
-  - preview page
-    - make create button work -> move to home page
-    - make a card post and add it to user

 Generel TODO:
 - Collection -> Detailed view -> move to edit
 - trade navbar ändert sich nicht (wenn möglich ändern)